rsmple/myga/README.md

 YouTube frequently updates its layout and codebase.
 This extension directly manipulates the YouTube DOM (the webpage structure), which means **future YouTube updates *can and likely will* break its functionality at some point.**

-We'll do our best to keep MYGA updated, but please be aware that it might occasionally need a fix after a major YouTube UI overhaul.
+I'll do my best to keep MYGA updated, but please be aware that it might occasionally need a fix after a major YouTube UI overhaul.
 If you notice it's broken, feel free to open an issue!

 ---